 - Trilogue negotiations on the Solvency II Directive concluded in December 2023 with co-legislators having reached a political agreement on a directive which will amend Solvency II (Directive 2009/138/EC).
-The consolidated text is available here.
+The consolidated text is available here-to-legislators.
 Recital 83b mandates the Commission to conduct a review of the securitisation capital requirements under the Level 2 legislation. - On 22 September 2023, ESMA published a study setting out details on the EU securitisation market based on the data ESMA receives under the SECR.
-Amongst other findings, the study concludes that the size of the European securitisation market has decreased significantly since the EUR 2tn it reached at the end of 2010. - Also in September 2023, ESMA kicked off a new initiative which is to prepare Guidelines on Article 5 of the SECR.
-A public consultation is expected to commence in Q4 2024. - On 6 December 2023, the JC of the ESAs launched an informal, targeted consultation in the context of Article 44 of the SECR which closed on 30 January 2024.
+Amongst other findings, the study concludes that the size of the European securitisation market has decreased significantly since the EUR 2tn it reached at the end of 2010. - Also in September 2023, ESMA kicked off a new initiative which is to prepare Guidelines on Article 5 SECR.
+A public consultation is expected to commence in Q3 2024 (most likely in July). - On 6 December 2023, the JC of the ESAs launched an informal, targeted consultation in the context of Article 44 of the SECR which closed on 30 January 2024.
 AFME submitted a response to this consultation.
-The ESAs' Article 44 Report is expected to be published in Q4 2024. - ESMA's consultation on disclosure templates commenced in December 2023, and market participants' feedback was submitted on 15 March 2024.
-AFME's response, co-signed by another 10 associations, can be found here.
-ESMA is expected to publish a feedback statement in the next few weeks which will also propose possible amendments to the ESMA technical standards. - On 17 April 2024, Enrico Letta, former Prime Minister of Italy and President of the Jacques Delors Institute, published an independent report on the future of the European Single Market, titled "Much more than a market.
+The ESAs will provide advice to the Commission in this respect in Q4 2024, as stated in ESMA's position paper "Building more effective and attractive capital markets in the EU" published on 22 May 2024. - ESMA's consultation on disclosure templates commenced in December 2023, and market participants' feedback was submitted on 15 March 2024.
+AFME's response, co-signed by another 10 associations, can be found here. - On 17 April 2024, Enrico Letta, former Prime Minister of Italy and President of the Jacques Delors Institute, published an independent report on the future of the European Single Market, titled "Much more than a market.
 Speed, Security, Solidarity.
 Empowering the Single Market to deliver a sustainable future and prosperity for all EU Citizens".
 The report recommended the revision of the securitisation framework by 2025. - On 25 April 2024, the French Trésor's CMU-dedicated taskforce led by Christian Noyer, former President of the Banque de France, published a report titled "Developing European Capital Markets to finance the future Proposals for a Savings and Investments Union".
-The report recommended the revival of the securitisation market by adjusting the banking and insurance prudential framework as well as simplifying the transparency rules to facilitate issuance of and investments in securitised assets.
-The report also recommended the creation of a securitisation platform as a means to deepening the public securitisation market.
+The report recommended the revival of the securitisation market by adjusting the banking and insurance prudential framework as well as simplifying the transparency rules to facilitate issuance of and investments